► New Lotus SUV due in 2022

 What we can glean from the images is that the wheelarches have been chopped up and the wheelbase itself appears to have a wider track than that of the Lynk & Co model.
 It makes sense that Lotus will be going for larger wheels and a wider footprint than that of what the Geely architecture has already used.

-Will the Lotus SUV be built at Hethel?
+Why won't the Lotus SUV be built at Hethel?

 CAR magazine's guide to the best electric cars and EVs

 The first ‘four-door Lotus’ SUV is likely to target Porsche’s Macan 4x4.
 Back in 2018, then boss, Jean-Marc Gales, was expecting to share electrical systems and driver assistance kit with Volvo and other Geely Group models – though it wouldn't be much like fellow stablemate the Volvo XC90.

 ‘It would still be lowest in its class, maybe the widest in its class to hold the road well, certainly the lightest, certainly the best on track.’
 Gales admired Alfa Romeo’s execution of the Stelvio, but Lotus’s four-door is still in its early stages, with launch three to four years away.
 ‘It needs to feel, drive and look like a Lotus,’ he vowed.

 Earlier Lotus 4x4 plans

 It's not the first time we've heard plans for a Lotus SUV.
 Back in 2015 we reported on a strategy that looked to collaborate with Chinese brand Goldstar on a smaller crossover, designed to rival the Macan.
 Our CGI artist's impression revealed a similar stance and typical Lotus styling cues.